...

 Combine Doji Candles with Other Indicators

 Doji candles work best when paired with other technical indicators.
 Use tools like moving averages or RSI to confirm the signal.
 This reduces the risk of false signals.
-Traders often combine EMA with other indicators to enhance their trading strategies.
+Traders often combine EMA with other indicators to enhance their effective trading strategies.

 Manage Your Risk